 Choosing the Right Materials

-- High-Quality HTV: Select HTV that is known for its durability and adhesive properties.
+- High-Quality HTV: Choose an HTV which is reputed for being long-lasting and tacky.

 Proper Heat Press Settings

-- Temperature: Follow the recommended temperature settings for both DTF and HTV materials.
+- Temperature: You must abide by the recommended heat settings of DTF and HTV materials alike.

 - Pressure: Ensure the heat press applies even pressure across the design.